-Headaches are defined as pain in any part of the head and may be felt on one or both sides of the head, may be isolated in one location, radiate from one area, or feel like a vise is gripping your head.
-It may feel like a sharp pain, a throbbing sensation, or a dull ache.
-Headaches may come about slowly or all of a sudden and can last anywhere from under an hour to several days.
+Headaches are defined as pain in any part of the head and may be felt on one or both sides of the head.
+In addition, it may be isolated in one location, can radiate from one area, or feel like a vise is gripping your head.
+Also, it may feel like a sharp pain, a throbbing sensation, or a dull ache.
+Head pains may come about slowly or all of a sudden and can last anywhere from under an hour to several days.

-Headaches are basically put into two categories: primary and secondary.
+Headaches have two categories: primary and secondary.
 Let’s take a closer look at these types and see exactly what they mean.

-Primary: These headaches are caused by actual pain-sensitive structures in the head.
+These head pains are caused by actual pain-sensitive structures in the head.
 These structures may be overactive or malfunctioning for some reason.
-Primary headaches are not caused by an underlying condition.
+Primary headaches are not due to an underlying condition.

 Primary headaches are brought about by the chemical activity going on in your brain, the nerves or blood vessels surrounding your skull, or the muscles of your neck and head.
 There can be a hereditary factor as some people carry genes that make them more predisposed to primary headaches.

 Triggers known to bring on primary headaches are:

 These head pains occur because of another underlying cause or disease that is activating the pain-sensitive nerves in your head.
 Many conditions can cause secondary headaches.
 Here are some possible causes: